 There is a limitation upon the accuracy of best estimates in that there is an inherent uncertainty in the estimates of loss amounts that underlie the calculations.
 This arises as the ultimate liability for claims is subject to the outcome of events yet to occur, including changes in the attitudes of courts and claimants towards the settlement of claims.
 In applying expert judgement, we have employed techniques and assumptions that are appropriate, given the information currently available.
 It should be recognised that future loss emergence is likely to deviate from our estimates.
 Uncertainty is likely to increase in cases where there is limited historical data.
-Moreover, the ongoing pandemic creates additional uncertainty due to possible changes in exposure and claims profile.
 Management recognises the presence of uncertainty and carry out careful monitoring to address this on a routine basis.
 In this regard, assumptions are continuously reviewed and updated as new information becomes available.
-Therefore management remains confident that any emergence of uncertainty is addressed immediately.
+Therefore, management remains confident that any emergence of uncertainty is addressed immediately.

-The following is a description of each step of the change in technical provisions as reported in the below tables is as follows:
+A description of each step of the change in technical provisions as reported in the above tables is as follows: